Coral Gables Divorce Lawyer

 Florida divorce overview

 Florida is a no-fault state: you only need to allege irreconcilable differences, plus at least six months of Florida residency before filing in Miami-Dade.
-RAM Law & Title, PLLC guides you through the petition, financial disclosures, mediation, and, if needed, trial.
-We explain timelines, local court expectations, and how decisions on parenting, support, and property are made so you can plan your next steps with confidence from Coral Gables to Coconut Grove.
-When questions touch other family issues, we connect your case to broader family law strategy that protects long-term goals.
+RAM Law and Title, PLLC guides you through the petition, financial disclosures, mediation, and, if needed, trial.
+We explain the timelines, what the local court expects, and how decisions on parenting, support, and property actually get made.

 A client meeting calmly with an attorney in a bright Coral Gables office